devtron-labs/devtron/contrib-chart/README.md

 1. Fork the [devtron-labs/devtron](https://github.com/devtron-labs/devtron) repository
 2. Upload your chart directory inside `chart-contrib` directory
-4. Add a README file inside your chart describing it's use case and how to use
+4. Add a README file inside your chart describing its use case and how to use
 5. Verify everything works fine by using the command `helm template --debug <template-dir-name>`
 6. Generate a Pull Request on the branch `contribute-chart` of [devtron-labs/devtron](https://github.com/devtron-labs/devtron)
 7. Hold on till we verify everything and upload on the community charts section